Nikkei skids 1.9 pct on U.S. recession fears

 prevent another U.S. recession.

-one of 17 firms being sued by a U.S. government agency which
+tumbled 5 percent after it was sued by a U.S. government agency

 "Some don't expect much in the way of concrete measures from